Skip to main content

 Charging Panther

 In the set with the robot, we provide a dedicated Charger, which can charge the robot to 80% in 4 hours, and to 100% in 7 hours.
 The dedicated Charger can be connected directly to the robot's Charging Socket on its housing.
 There are two types of chargers available.
-For BAT01 (single Battery) and BAT02 (double Battery) options.
-On the top of the Chargers, there are LED indicators.
+By standard, Panther is shipped with a wired Charger - single or dual (in case of BAT02 option).
+On the top of these Chargers, there are LED indicators.
 If all of them are green, that means the Battery is fully charged or not connected.
 When at least one LED is red, that means the Battery is charging.

 CHARGING TIME